-On September 24, 2018, the Company entered into a revolving credit agreement with a sole lender that expires in September 2020.
-The new credit agreement provides up to \$50 million of committed credit, available for general corporate purposes, working capital needs, share repurchases and acquisitions.
+On September 24, 2018, the Company entered into a revolving credit agreement with a sole lender that was scheduled to expire in September 2020.
+This credit agreement provides up to \$50 million of committed credit, available for general corporate purposes, working capital needs, share repurchases and acquisitions.
 Under the terms of the revolving credit agreement, loans may be denominated in U.S. dollars or Chinese renminbi (offshore).
 Loans denominated in U.S. dollars bear interest, at the Company's option, at either a base rate or a LIBOR-based rate.
 Loans denominated in Chinese renminbi (offshore) bear interest at a LIBOR-based rate based on the Chinese offshore rate.
 Other terms of the new revolving credit agreement are substantially similar to those of the Company's other revolving credit agreement that expires in December 2021.
+This revolver was amended effective January 29, 2020 to remove the expiration date, eliminate commitment fees, reduce interest rate margins and delete negative covenants regarding cash flow leverage and interest coverage ratios

-On December 28, 2018, the Company had \$594 million in lines of credit, including the \$550 million in committed credit facilities described above and \$44 million with foreign banks.
-The unused portion of committed credit lines was \$518 million as of December 28, 2018.
+On December 27, 2019, the Company had \$594 million in lines of credit, including the \$550 million in committed credit facilities described above and \$44 million with foreign banks.
+The unused portion of committed credit lines was \$546 million as of December 27, 2019.

 Various debt agreements require the Company to maintain certain financial ratios as to cash flow leverage and interest coverage.
-The Company is in compliance with all financial covenants of its debt agreements as of December 28, 2018.
+The Company is in compliance with all financial covenants of its debt agreements as of December 27, 2019.

-Internally generated funds and unused financing sources are expected to provide the Company with the flexibility to meet its liquidity needs in 2019, including its capital expenditure plan of approximately \$140 million to \$150 million (including several building projects to expand production and distribution capacity), planned dividends estimated at \$106 million, share repurchases, acquisitions and potential early retirement of \$75 million of fixed rate notes due in January 2020.
+Internally generated funds and unused financing sources are expected to provide the Company with the flexibility to meet its liquidity needs in 2020, including its capital expenditure plan of approximately \$80 million, including \$40 million for building projects to expand production and distribution capacity, planned dividends estimated at \$117 million, share repurchases and acquisitions.
 If acquisition opportunities increase, the Company believes that reasonable financing alternatives are available for the Company to execute on those opportunities.

-In December 2018, the Company's Board of Directors increased the Company's regular quarterly dividend to \$0.1600 from \$0.1325 per share, an increase of 21 percent.
+In December 2019, the Company's Board of Directors increased the Company's regular quarterly dividend to \$0.175 from \$0.160 per share, an increase of 9 percent.